Choosing an upgrade strategy

 Read the release notes and verify that the server satisfies the target version's software requirements and that all software installed on the server is compatible with the target version.
 For example, if a server has hMailServer installed and set up as a mail server in Plesk, then upgrading to Plesk 11.0.9 and higher may be unsuccessful, as these versions do not support hMailServer.
 In such cases, an upgrade by transfer is strongly recommended.

 Check that the current version of Plesk supports upgrading to the target version.
-This information can be found in the "Earlier Versions Supported for Upgrade" section of the Plesk Release Notes.
+This information can be found in the "Earlier Versions Supported for Upgrade" section of the Software Requirements for Plesk 12.5.

 Check that there are at least 4 gigabytes of free disk space on the server in each of the following directories: